 The FBI may seek only limited categories of information through an NSL: name, address, length of service and toll billing records.
 Verizon does not release any other information in response to an NSL, such as content or location information.

 National Security Letters typically prohibit a recipient, such as Verizon, from disclosing to any other person that an NSL was received or that the recipient provided information in response to it.
 Until recently, such non-disclosure requirements applied indefinitely.
 The USA Freedom Act, however, required the FBI to periodically review if each NSL recipient could be relieved of the non-disclosure requirements.
-To that end, we have recently received letters from the FBI advising that the non-disclosure requirements of three NSLs – received in January 2014, September 2014 and December 2015 – are no longer applicable.
+To that end, we have recently received letters from the FBI advising that the non-disclosure requirements of seven NSLs – received in May 2013, May 2014 (two), July 2014 (two), August 2016 and April 2017 – are no longer applicable.

 We therefore can now disclose that we complied with each NSL by provided name, address, dates of service and/or toll billing records, as authorized by the relevant statute.
-Each of these three NSLs sought information regarding only one customer.
+The May 2013 NSL sought information regarding two customer selectors and one of the July 2014 NSLs sought information regarding two customer selectors.
+The other five NSLs sought information regarding only one customer selector.
 Moreover, where applicable, we have revised the table above to reflect receipt of these NSLs.

 A National Security Letter, or NSL, is a request for information in national security matters; it cannot be used in ordinary criminal, civil or administrative matters.
 When the Director of the Federal Bureau of Investigation issues a National Security Letter to a wire or electronic communications provider (like Verizon) such a provider must comply.
 The law that authorizes the FBI to issue NSLs also requires the Director of the FBI to report to Congress regarding NSL requests.